Elder Care: Caregiver Overview

 Housing may be one of the adjustments that are necessary.
 There are some things you can do to stay in your own home.
-Physical alterations, such as handles for getting in and out of the shower, non-slip flooring, or a different telephone may make it possible to stay in the home.
+Physical alterations, such as handles for getting in and out of the shower, non-slip flooring, a different telephone, or a lifeline emergency medical alert system may make it possible to stay in the home.
 Home health care may be another possibility for those faced with more challenges.
 When independent living is no longer an option for elders, there are several other housing options available.
-In Michigan there are adult foster care homes, assisted living homes, adult day care centers, respite care, and nursing homes well as other options.
-It’s extremely important to recognize that the cost of each facility is different and methods of payment vary from place to place.
-In order to get specific financial information, contact the admissions coordinator of the facility you are interested in.
+In Michigan, there are adult foster care homes, assisted living homes, adult day care centers, respite care, nursing homes, and other options.
+It’s extremely important to recognize that the cost of each facility is different, and methods of payment vary from place to place.
+In order to get specific financial information, contact the owner or admissions coordinator of the facility you are interested in.

 Because our transportation system is built for the average person’s sight and abilities, as we age, transportation issues will eventually arise.
-It is a difficult choice – put yourself or others in jeopardy by driving unsafe or giving up the privilege of driving altogether.
-Although not being able to drive can’t help but impact our lives in a big way, by planning ahead, it can make the transition from driving to riding less traumatic for us and safer for those around us.
+It is a difficult choice -– put yourself or others in jeopardy by driving unsafely, or give up the freedom and privilege of driving altogether.
+Although not being able to drive impacts our lives in a big way, by planning ahead, the transition can be less traumatic for us, and safer for those around us.

 Financial well-being is an important component to be addressed when making adjustments due to age, and especially if someone has a disease that will get worse over time.
 You can be more prepared by becoming familiar with any insurance you have that concerns illness and long term care.
 Government programs such as Medicare and Medicaid also have programs that you may want to learn about ahead of time.

 - Hospice is a type of care given to someone facing the last stages of a terminal illness.
 To be enrolled in hospice, a physician must write an order.
 Hospice includes palliative care (comfort care) and can be provided in various settings.
-Hospitals, Hospice Home, Nursing Homes and in a Patient's Home are some of the environments that Hospice care is given.
+Hospitals, a hospice facility, nursing homes, and the patient's own home are some of the environments that hospice care is given.

-- Palliative care is concerned with people coping with any stage of a disease; whether curable or incurable, and focuses on relieving and preventing the suffering of the patient.
+- Palliative care (comfort care) can help people coping with any stage of a disease, whether curable or incurable, and focuses on relieving and preventing the suffering of the patient.

 Other Areas of Concern

-- Memory Loss As people get older, some forgetfulness is common.
+- Memory Loss -- As people get older, some forgetfulness is common.
 It doesn’t necessarily mean that they have Alzheimer’s disease.
 In the past, forgetfulness was called “senility.”
 Now that word has been replaced by the word “dementia.”
-Although Alzheimer’s Disease is the most common form of dementia, dementia is a symptom that can be present in many other conditions.
+Although Alzheimer’s disease is the most common form of dementia, dementia is a symptom that can be present in many other conditions.
 Some thyroid conditions or vitamin deficiencies can cause dementia.
-Learn more about Alzheimer’s Disease and other diseases that can cause dementia by referring to the Alzheimer's Associatio.
+Learn more about Alzheimer’s disease and other diseases that can cause dementia by referring to the Alzheimer's Association.

-- Elder abuse and neglect may consist of the following types: Physical Abuse, exploitation, violation of basic rights (opening mail, making phone calls), psychological abuse, self-neglect, sexual abuse, neglect and abandonment.
-It is important to be attentive to older adults who could be a victim of abuse.
+- Elder abuse and neglect may consist of the following types: physical abuse, exploitation, violation of basic rights (opening mail, making phone calls), psychological abuse, self-neglect, sexual abuse, neglect and abandonment.
+It is important to be attentive to older adults who could be victims of abuse.